Channel Islands in the Wars of the Three Kingdoms: Recapture of Jersey by the Royalists

-With the capture of Jersey's only two fortresses, the island fell to the royalist cause within the year and, following the death of Sir Philippe in 1643, his nephew George Carteret, took over operations for the royalists.
+With the capture of Jersey's only two fortresses, the island fell to the Royalist cause within the year, and following the death of Sir Philippe in 1643, his nephew George Carteret, took over operations for the Royalists.
 In order to fund the military presence in the island, Carteret took to privateering.
-Along with his privateering exploits, George Carteret also sought to imprisoning Parliamentarian supporters and confiscating their property in order to fund the royalist expenses.
-However this alone was not enough, the Royalist cause by 1645 becoming increasingly desperate was in urgent need of revenues, this meant more unpopular taxation.
-A new Court House in the Royal Square was also constructed as a symbol of royal power prominently displaying the arms of both Carteret and the king.
+Along with his privateering exploits, George Carteret also sought to imprison Parliamentarian supporters and confiscated their property to fund Royalist expenses.
+However, this alone was not enough, and by 1645 the Royalist cause was in urgent need of revenues—resulting in additional unpopular taxation.
+A new Court House in the Royal Square was constructed as a symbol of royal power, prominently displaying the arms of both Carteret and the king.

 The Prince of Wales, the future Charles II, was given sanctuary on the island of Jersey in 1646 and again in October 1649.
 Charles II was publicly proclaimed king after his father's death (following the first public proclamation in Edinburgh on 5 February 1649) in the Royal Square in St. Helier on 17 February 1649.
-Charles' visits also led to unwelcome changes in the nature of the island's religion; with the initial rebellion the Church had reverted to its Presbyterian/Calvinist state, but with the Royalists regaining control this was reversed.
-These changes were branded by contemporary critics as "papist", the Jersey church was brought closer to that of the Caroline one which "greatly scandalised the people".
-Combined with the large numbers of Catholic soldiers also on the island, the population was becoming disgruntled and Carteret's regime was becoming more autocratic and oppressive.
-Even Royalists who criticised Carteret's methods were not safe from persecution, as is the case with the Reverened le Cloche of St Ouen and his wife who disagreed with piracy and accused Carteret of being Godless.
-Similar views are shared by a fellow if moderate Royalist, Jean Chevalier in his journal.
+Charles' visits also led to unwelcome changes in the nature of the island's religion.
+After the initial rebellion, the Church had reverted to its Calvinist/Presbyterian state; however, this was reversed when the Royalists regained control.
+These changes were branded by contemporary critics as "papist", and the Jersey church was brought closer to that of the Caroline—one which "greatly scandalised the people".
+These changes, along with the presence of many Catholic soldiers on the island, the population was borrowing increasingly disgruntled as Carteret's regime became more autocratic and oppressive.
+Even Royalists who criticised Carteret's methods were not safe from persecution, as exemplifed by the Reverened le Cloche of St Ouen and his wife, who disagreed with piracy and accused Carteret of being Godless.
+Similar views were shared by a fellow, if moderate, Royalist, Jean Chevalier in his journal.